 MS. JOSEPHINE NKRUMAH, CHAIRMAN

 Ms. Nkrumah holds a BA (Law & French) from the University of Ghana, Legon.
 She was admitted to the Ghana Bar in February 1997.
 In 2001, she obtained a Master of Law (LLM) Degree from the IMO International Maritime Law Institute, Malta, specializing in Maritime Law.
 Ms. Josephine founded and managed her Law Firm, Lumens Veritals Law before joining the NCCE in 2016 as the Deputy Chairman in charge of Finance and Administration.
 In 2016, she was appointed the Chairman of NCCE.
 She sits on the Ministry of Transport’s Advisory Board and serves on a number of boards of private companies.

 Deputy Chairman, Finance and Administration Kathleen Addy is a Communications and Development professional with over 15 years’ experience working in the development sector.
 Her professional reach covers a wide range of specialisations including Strategic Communications; Corporate Communications; Communications for Research and Policy and Corporate Social Responsibility.
-She honed her skills over the years working in different organisations including the center for policy Analysis (CEPA) as well as Center for Democratic Development (CDD), where she was the Afrobarometer Communications Manager with oversight of seven African countries in East and West Africa.
-As a renowned activist, Ms. Addy has championed many causes that promote democracy and good governance and human rights and is particularly passionate about women rights.
-She has a degree in Psychology and a Masters degree in Communication Studies from the University of Ghana, Legon.
+She honed her skills over the years working in different organisations including the Center for Policy Analysis (CEPA) as well as the Center for Democratic Development (CDD), where she was the Afrobarometer Communications Manager with oversight of seven African countries in East and West Africa.
+As a renowned activist, Ms. Addy has championed many causes that promote democracy and good governance and human rights and is particularly passionate about women’s rights.
+She has a degree in Psychology and a Masters’s degree in Communication Studies from the University of Ghana, Legon.

 MR. KOJO TITO VOEGBORLO,COMMISSION SECRETARY